With the importance of renewable energy steadily increasing, here the Investing News Network looks at renewable energy companies listed on the TSX.

 With that in mind, here the Investing News Network (INN) looks at publicly traded renewable energy stocks on the TSX for investor consideration, according to the TSX’s most recently updated list of cleantech stocks.
-The companies below fall under the subsectors of renewable energy equipment manufacturing and tech, and renewable energy production and distribution, and have market caps of less than $500 million, with data current as of October 12.
+The companies below fall under the subsectors of renewable energy equipment manufacturing and tech, and renewable energy production and distribution, and have market caps of less than $500 million, with data current as of March 22, 2018 at market close.

 1. 5N Plus (TSX:VNP)